TimKam/JS-son/README.md

 ## Dependencies
 *JS-son* does not have any dependencies!
 This means you can require it in your application without worrying about bloat or unstable/insecure upstream modules.
-Only when you want to work on the *JS-son* code base, you should install some *dev dependencies* for linting an testing.
+Only when you want to work on the *JS-son* code base, you should install some *dev dependencies* for linting and testing.
+Note that the JS-son examples use dependencies as well, e.g. for UI-level abstractions, but these dependencies are not installed when requiring JS-son in a project.

 ## Tutorials
 To illustrate how *JS-son* works, we first present two basic tutorials.